 WBUR is Boston’s NPR news station, reaching millions of weekly listeners with nationally-known programming and podcasts such as On Point, Here & Now, Only A Game, and Modern Love.
 It also ranks as the largest local newsroom in Boston; over 500,000 Boston listeners turning us on each week.

-We are looking for Masters, MBA, and PhD students in Entrepreneurism, Behavioral Economics, User Experience Design, Social Computing, or similar disciplines.
+We are looking for Masters and MBA students in Entrepreneurism & Innovation, Digital Marketing, Behavioral Economics, User Experience Design, and similar disciplines.
 This is a 10-week, paid fellowship located at WBUR, in Boston, MA.

 Fellows need to be ready to jump onto existing ideas, define them as business concepts, and carry them through an evaluation phase with business partners, listeners, and/or donors.
 Our expectation is that this research will be instrumental in defining new sources of revenue for both WBUR and all public radio stations.
 Each Fellow will be given one project, with the objective of answering the project’s main questions by summer’s end.

-- Current students or recent graduates from MBA, Masters, or PhD programs in Entrepreneurism, User Experience Design, Social Computing, or related disciplines.
+- Current MBA or Masters graduate students or recent undergraduates from programs in Entrepreneurism & Innovation, Digital Marketing, Behavioral Economics, User Experience Design, or related disciplines.

-- Demonstrated ability to quickly determine an effective, appropriate research approach to answer a business question.
+- Demonstrated ability to quickly determine an effective, appropriate approach to evaluating a product or business concept.
 Familiar with the methodologies of Design Thinking, Lean Startup, and Agile.

 - Experience in launching social media campaigns, designing A/B tests, running surveys, and conducting field research with customer interviews.